 When you visit, wander the house and garden and get an understanding of life in Noel Terry's family home through memories of what it was like to grow up across the racecourse from the Terry factory.

 At the end of the corridor on the first floor the final three rooms focus on the factory, the workers and the legacy that it has left for the city of York.
-You can find out more about the history of the Terry family business in the comfort of their beautiful arts and crafts home.
+You can find out more about the history of the Terry family business in the comfort of their beautiful home when you next visit.

 " We were not allowed to visit the chocolate factory until we were 12 years old.
 Before that, our closest connection to Terry’s was the chocolate drawer in our father’s study which we were permitted to visit more or less at will."